ros/catkin/doc/user_guide/getting_started.rst

 To use the `buildspace`, your environment needs to be set up, that means several variables like PATH, PYTHONPATH, etc. need to also point to the folder `~/groovy_overlay/build/buildspace`.
-This is achieved by files that the cmake command generated in `buildspace`.
+This is achieved by files that the CMake command generated in `buildspace`.
 You can set up your environment by calling::

   $ source ~/groovy_overlay/build/buildspace/setup.sh